Privacy Policy

 Kancelaria Adwokacka Leszczyńska-Wiącek Magdalena Sp. k.

-This Privacy Policy sets out the rules for the processing of personal data of persons using the website available at: https://www.leszczynska-wiacek.pl/ (“the Website”), as well as persons contacting the Law Firm via the Website, email, telephone or other communication channels indicated on the Website.
+This Privacy Policy sets out the rules governing the processing of personal data of individuals using the website available at: https://www.leszczynska-wiacek.pl/ (‘the Website’), as well as individuals contacting the Law Firm via the Website, by email, telephone or other communication channels indicated on the Website.

 The Controller can be contacted by email at: adwokat@leszczynska-wiacek.pl or by post at the Firm’s registered office address.